-If one knows that one was born"in the morning" or"in the evening" then that general knowledge creates a range of hours within which a search for a more accurate time becomes justifiable.
+If one knows that one was born in the morning --- in the evening --- then that general knowledge creates a range of hours within which a search for a more accurate time becomes justifiable.

 The astrologer's willingness to undertake such a search must be significantly motivated, because these rectification processes involve several iterations of checking and re-checking that are extremely time consuming.